top of page

 Introduction

-Leverage and margin are two of the most fundamental—and misunderstood—concepts in Forex and day trading.
+Leverage and margin are two of the most fundamental—and most misunderstood—concepts in Forex and day trading.
 While they allow traders to control larger positions with a smaller amount of capital, they also magnify both potential profits and potential losses.
-This guide will explain:

 1. What Is Leverage?

-Leverage is essentially a loan provided by your broker that lets you open a position much larger than your own capital.
-It is expressed as a ratio, such as 50:1, 100:1, or even 200:1, depending on your broker and regulatory environment.
+Leverage is essentially a loan provided by your broker that allows you to open a position much larger than your own capital.
+It’s expressed as a ratio, such as 50:1, 100:1, or even 200:1, depending on your broker and the regulations in your region.

 2. What Is Margin?

 Margin is the amount of money required in your trading account to open and maintain a leveraged position.
-You can think of margin as a “good faith deposit” or collateral the broker holds while your trade is open.
+Think of it as a “good faith deposit” or collateral that the broker holds while your trade is open.

-Initial Margin: The portion of the full position value you must put up to open a trade.
+• Initial Margin: The portion of the full position value you must deposit to open a trade.

-Maintenance Margin (or Margin Maintenance Level): The minimum account equity you must maintain to keep positions open.
-If your balance falls below this, you may receive a margin call or have positions automatically closed.
+• Maintenance Margin (Margin Maintenance Level): The minimum account equity you must maintain to keep positions open.
+If your equity falls below this level, you may receive a margin call or your positions may be automatically closed.

 3. Calculating Margin Requirements